 While we stood there, I found myself suddenly overwhelmed by a wave of nostalgia — NOT because I have been there before, but because the place had the kind of facade that was typical in the Japanese shows and anime that I have been watching ever since I was young… It absolutely made me happy to have finally seen and experienced this off-the-beaten-path destination such as this!

 Before bidding goodbye, Joe told me to join my hands together (as if in prayer) when I asked to have a photo with him.
-He said that this signifies peace, and along with it is his wish that we would both meet again in the future — that’s a wish that I also wish for!
+He said that this signifies peace, and along with it is his wish that we would both meet again in the future — something that I hope for!

 From within Kyoto.
 You could flag down a taxi, ride the bus, use the subway, rent a bike or go on foot.
-When it comes to passes, choose either the Kyoto Sightseeing Card which has 1-day and 2-day passes of unlimited subway and bus travel available, or the Traffica Kyoto Card which is a stored-value card that’s applicable as well for subways and buses.
-Nonetheless, Japan transportation can get very confusing, so I suggest that you use Google Maps for mapping your route.
+When it comes to passes, choose either the Kyoto Sightseeing Card which has 1-day and 2-day passes of unlimited subway and bus travel available, or the Traffica Kyoto Card or ICOCA IC Card which are both stored-value cards applicable as well for subways and buses.
+Nonetheless, Japanese transportation can get very confusing, so I suggest that you use travel apps like Google Maps for mapping your route.
 It has helped me a lot of times while I was in Japan!

 It’s no news that NOT a lot of Japanese people speak English; so it helps to know and practice some basic phrases beforehand.
-Otherwise, feel free to whip out your Google Translate app at any time in case you’re in a tough bind — I’ve done this several times and it’s a huge help.
+Otherwise, feel free to whip out your translator apps at any time in case you’re in a tough bind — I’ve done this several times and it’s a huge help.

 - Hello: Konnichiwa (Kohn-nee-chee-wah)